 Located in the small hamlet of Quello Mayo at the bottom of a hill near the river from which its name is derived, Yellow River is actually on the route between Santa Teresa and Santa Maria.
-Coming on a Machu Picchu bound bus from Cusco, you can ask to be dropped off at the Quello Mayo turnoff, or the driver may insist on leaving you in Santa Maria from where you can take a 30 sol taxi directly to the door.
+Coming on a Machu Picchu bound bus from Cusco, you can ask to be dropped off at the Quello Mayo turn off.
+The driver may insist on leaving you in Santa Maria from where you can take a 30 sol taxi directly to the door.

 The hostel is so close to the river that you can hear the water coursing through the valley at night.
-Sadly, the river has not always been benevolent to the inhabitants, and major flooding in 1998 led to the almost complete destruction of the original village and significant loss of life in the area.
-Since then many of the villagers have left and, by all accounts, what is now left of Quello Mayo is only a shadow of the thriving hub it was prior to the disaster.
-However, this leads to an ‘off the beaten track experience’, which seems ironic given that the tourist juggernaut of Machu Picchu is geographically so close.
+Sadly, the river has not always been benevolent to the inhabitants.
+Major flooding in 1998 led to the almost complete destruction of the original village and significant loss of life in the area.
+Since then many of the villagers have left.
+By all accounts, what is now left of Quello Mayo is only a shadow of the thriving centre it once was.
+However, this leads to an ‘off the beaten track experience’.
+It almost seems ironic given that the tourist juggernaut of Machu Picchu is geographically so close.

 Google ‘coffee tourism in South America’ and Colombia will loom large in the search results.
-Yet, as a matter of fact, Peru is one of the largest producers of organic coffee in the world, so that cup of ‘Fair Trade Coffee’ that you buy in Starbucks may well come from this region.
+Yet, as a matter of fact, Peru is one of the largest producers of organic coffee in the world, so that cup of ‘Fair Trade Coffee’ that you buy in Starbucks may well come from this area.
 Apart from the hostel, Yellow River is also a working farm that produces coffee, chocolate, pineapples, bananas and plantains.
 A farm tour costs $10 and you will walk to the top of the hill behind the village ( a workout that easily trumps a morning at the gym).
-Being a 100% organic producer, the coffee here is shade grown and bird-friendly.
+Yellow River is a 100% organic producer.
 Between rest stops for the unfit (hands up here), you have the opportunity to see the crops growing and maybe even being harvested.

-Coffee rust, known as ‘la roya’ in Spanish, has been a problem throughout Latin America, and I was able to observe it on some of the plants that I saw on my tour.
-As a result of a devastating attack of ‘la roya’ a number of years ago, Yellow River has planted more disease resistant strains of coffee, and you will learn first-hand the deadly economic impact of the failure of a coffee crop.
-Due to the fact that my trip was in July, I was able to witness the freshly harvested coffee beans drying in the sun, although this is not be possible at other times of the year due to the seasonal nature of the crop.
+Coffee rust, or ‘la roya’ in Spanish, is a problem throughout Latin America.
+I was able to observe it on some of the plants that I saw on my tour.
+As a result of a devastating attack of ‘la roya’ a number of years ago, Yellow River has planted more disease resistant strains of coffee.
+On your tour, you will learn first-hand the deadly economic impact of the failure of a coffee crop.
+Due to the fact that my trip was in July, I was able to witness the freshly harvested coffee beans drying in the sun.
+However, this may not be possible at other times of the year due to the seasonal nature of the crop.

 The farms in the region, including Yellow River, are part of a Co-operative that specialises in selling organic coffee to overseas markets.
 For British readers, you will find it marketed as ‘Machu Picchu’ coffee in your supermarkets.

 The coffee tour is not the only coffee-related experience available at Yellow River.
 You can also do a coffee workshop.
-This starts with de-husking fresh coffee beans and, once ready, you then roast them in an earthenware pot over a gas flame, which requires a lot of rapid hand movement in order to achieve an even roast.
-My technique obviously required much more practice and some of my beans were considerably more ‘well-done’ than others.
-Indeed, some were burned black!
-Following the roasting you get to try a cup of coffee brewed with your own beans, which are also packaged for you to take home.
+This starts with de-husking fresh coffee beans.
+Once ready, you then roast them in an earthenware pot over a gas flame.
+This requires a lot of rapid hand movement in order to achieve an even roast.
+My technique obviously required much more practice and some of my beans were ‘well-done’.
+Indeed, I managed to burn them black!
+Following the roasting, you get to try a cup of coffee brewed with your own beans.
+The family will package them for you to take home.

 You are not a coffee lover!!!!
 Well then, there is also the chocolate.
-In fact, the cacao trees grow close to the village and Svetlana, the family member who currently runs Yellow River, may even take you to pick some fresh from the trees.
-Given that, like the coffee, the cacao requires some drying time, you will not be able to roast your own beans.
-However, fear not, there will be beans ready for you to roast.
-Broadly speaking, the process is quite similar to that of the coffee (as explained above), but unlike the coffee, you also have to grind the cacao again after roasting.
-The result is the cacao butter that you often find in western beauty products.
+In fact, the cacao trees grow close to the village.
+Svetlana, who currently runs Yellow River, may even take you to pick some fresh from the trees.
+Like the coffee, cacao requires some drying time, so you will not be able to roast your own beans.
+Broadly speaking, the process is quite similar to that of coffee (as explained above).
+Unlike coffee, you also have to grind the cacao again after roasting.
+The result is the cacao butter that you often find in Western beauty products.
 Finally, you can prepare your own hot chocolate and taste the bliss!

 Part of the beauty of staying at Yellow River is that it feels like you are part of the family.
-Svetlana currently runs the hostel, her dad is often around the house and her brother and his daughter sometimes pop in for a chat.
-Angel, Svetlana’s dad, is quite a character and he will be more than willing to share the ups and downs of coffee production with you and to fill you in on some of the turmoil that has marked Peru’s recent history (the family lived in Ayacucho, the birthplace of the Shining Path movement, during some of the worst years of the rebellion).
+Svetlana currently runs the hostel.
+Her dad is often around the house and her brother and his daughter sometimes pop in for a chat.
+Angel, Svetlana’s dad, is quite a character.
+He will be more than willing to share the ups and downs of coffee production with you.
+Indeed, he will even fill you in on some of the turmoil of Peru’s recent history.
+The family lived in Ayacucho, the birthplace of the Shining Path movement, during some of the worst years of the rebellion.

 I seem to remember Emory, Svetlana’s brother, wishing that a UFO would come and whisk the three canine menaces away.
 They are playful…

 The rooms are simple, spacious but clean and there are shared bathrooms.
-Meanwhile, the living area out front, which is painted in a bright pastel blue shade, is the spot where you can sit quietly reading a book and drinking a coffee (provided on request at an additional cost).
-You are encouraged to become part of the family and enjoying the delicious and copious breakfasts and dinners with them has to be one of the highlights of any visit.
+Meanwhile, the living area out front is the spot where you can sit quietly with a book or a coffee (provided on request at an additional cost).
+Because they want you to feel part of the family, you will enjoy delicious and copious breakfasts and dinners.
+Sharing with the family must be one of the highlights of any visit.

-Apart from tagging along on one of the Machu Picchu bound buses from Cusco, it is also possible to take a bus to Santa Maria and then a 30 sol taxi from there to the hostel.
-Should you arrive on one of the aforementioned Machu Picchu buses, it is a 20 minute walk downhill to the village.
-Coming from Machu Picchu, the bus cartel in Hidroelectrica may not particularly want to take you because they seem more interested in filling buses to Cusco, so you may be better off arranging a taxi from there.
-I came this way and I spent a lot of time arguing before I managed to get on a bus (I was only successful because I had the full support of my tour guide from Machu Picchu).
-Detailed information on the hostel and directions to get there are provided on the Yellow River website (see below).
+Apart from tagging along on one of the Machu Picchu bound buses from Cusco, it is also possible to take a bus to Santa Maria.
+From there it is a 30 sol taxi ride to the hostel.
+Should you arrive on one of the Machu Picchu buses, it is a 20-minute walk downhill to the village.
+Coming from Machu Picchu, the bus cartel in Hidroelectrica may not particularly want to take you.
+In fact, they seem more interested in filling buses to Cusco, so you may be better off arranging a taxi.
+I came this way and I spent a lot of time arguing before I managed to get on a bus.
+To tell the truth, I was only successful because I had the full support of my tour guide from Machu Picchu.
+The Yellow River website (see below) provides detailed directions.

 Note that there is a bank in Santa Teresa, but it will only exchange dollars if they are in absolutely mint condition, without a single blemish.
 The hostel only accepts cash payments in soles, although you can prepay your booking using Paypal.
 Finally, take plenty of cash for travel in this area since there is almost no ATM coverage.
-Apparently, travellers have been known to have made the trip to Quillabamba in order to be able to access a bank machine!
+Apparently, some travellers have needed to go to Quillabamba in order to be able to access a bank machine!